Waterloo, New South Wales: History

 Waterloo took its name from the Battle of Waterloo in 1815, when Allied and Prussian forces under the Duke of Wellington and Blücher defeated the French forces under Napoleon Bonaparte.

 In the 1820s, Waterloo began supporting industrial operations including various mills such as the Fisher and Duncan Paper Mill and the Waterloo Flour Mill.

 The Paper Mill was a partnership with three partners (Frederick George James Fisher, George Duncan and John Walker.
 Established in 1818 it is the first mill known to produce paper in Australia.

 The Lachlan and Waterloo Flour Mills Waterloo Flour Mills was originally a partnership with Thomas White Melville Winder and Samuel Terry in 1820 with a flour mill established in what is now Kensington.
 Six partners made up the new partnership including William Hutchinson, Daniel Cooper, Thomas White Melville Winder, Samuel Terry, George Williams and William Leverton trading as Hutchinson, Terry & Co.
 William Hutchinson, superintendent of convicts and public works, had been granted 1400 acre of land in 1823 in the Waterloo area what had previously a water powered flour mill developed (c.
 1818).
 The other partners sold out to existing partner Daniel Cooper in 1825 and new partner Solomon Levey.
 These two became the sole owners of the Waterloo Co., which was generally known as Cooper & Levey.
 Cooper later bought out Levey's share and on his death the Waterloo Estate passed onto his nephew, also named Daniel Cooper, who was the first speaker of the New South Wales Legislative Assembly.
 This part of Waterloo was part of Daniel Cooper's landholding before being subdivided in the 1880s.

+From at least the 1960's there were plans for slum clearance in Waterloo.
+In the 1970s there were protests to prevent 'slum clearance' and the construction of new towers.
+John Bourke unveiled plans in 1973.
 In 1974, the Builders Labourers Federation placed a green ban against the construction of demolition of low-income housing to make way for new apartments.

+A 1981 report stated that McEvoy Street in Waterloo is a major barrier to residential access to Waterloo Oval (which the Housing Commission saw as part of the open space and facilities associated with the Endeavour Estate).
+The view of the report suggested a route following O'Dea Avenue and Allen Street to link with McEvoy Street/Euston Road as preferred to upgrading McEvoy Street to an arterial road.

+Alexandria, Waterloo and Zetland had an interdependence in terms of shopping facilities and pedestrian movement by 1981.
+There was concern this would be "significantly affected" if Raglan Street were to be closed and the Copeland Street, Erskineville extension to implemented.